 What to Serve with Slow-Cooker Chicken

-When eating BBQ chicken, you must remember the sides!
-This chicken is delicious with rice, potatoes, and salads; you name it.
+When eating BBQ chicken, you must remember the sides.
+This chicken is delicious with rice, potatoes, and salads.
 If using boneless chicken thighs or breasts, shred the chicken and serve with potato rolls and creamy coleslaw.
+Here are a few of my favorite sides to pair with crockpot BBQ chicken thighs:

 Frequently Asked Questions